An MD On How Much Sugar, Caffeine & Alcohol You Can Get Away With

 Want to dial down inflammation?
 Start with sugar, in all its many forms.

-Research shows coffee can have pro- or anti-inflammatory effects, depending on the individual.
+Research shows coffee can have pro- or anti-inflammatory effects5, depending on the individual.

 For myself, I'm a slow metabolizer, so one cup of coffee will leave me feeling jittery for hours.
 As a result, I decided to give up coffee altogether and instead drink tea for caffeine because of its more measured, tempered effect.
 Now don't get me wrong, I did love the taste of coffee, but I value an internal sense of calm more than the accelerated fuel coffee can offer.